 Looking for a job: Check new open positions

 You have to take out liability insurance, only then will you get a license plate and the car will be approved for traffic.
 You can also insure your car against damage (“comprehensive insurance”).
 The more you insure, the more expensive the monthly insurance premium.
-Fully comprehensive insurance costs the most and covers most of the damage.
-With partial comprehensive insurance, you have to pay for some repairs yourself.

 How so start saving money with the car purchase

 “Buying a car itself is the biggest cost factor.
 The day a car is bought, the loss in value begins,” says Stix.
 “And quietly and secretly, because these are not costs that you feel in everyday car use.
 The rude awakening only comes when you try to resell it.”
 With a few rational considerations when buying a car, you can save yourself cash every month. ÖAMTC technician Stix shows potential savings on a virtual shopping tour:

 - It starts with a weaker engine or slightly less luxurious equipment.

 - A smaller model also helps save money: It is also worth considering switching from the middle class to the compact class.

 - Those who drive little are often cheaper with a petrol engine:

 - With 8,000 annual kilometers and five years of use, the total costs for a diesel-powered VW Polo with 47 KW per month are 312 euros.
 The petrol equivalent is eight euros cheaper per month at 304 euros.

 - Frequent drivers are usually better off with a diesel car than with a petrol car: With 20,000 annual kilometers and five years of use, a Renault Mégane with 60 KW and a petrol engine costs its owner 493 euros a month.
 With a total cost of 465 euros, the corresponding diesel model is 28 euros cheaper per month.